arimah/condict/packages/server/README.md

 Edits the user with the specified ID.
 This method can be used to rename the user and/or change their password.
 Editing a user does _not_ invalidate existing sessions.

 The returned promise resolves with updated user details when the user has been updated.
 The promise is rejected if the new name or new password is invalid, if the user is being renamed and the name is taken by an existing user, or if the server is not [started](#condictserverprototypestart).

+#### `CondictServer.prototype.logOutUser()`

+> `logOutUser(id: UserId): Promise<void>`

+Terminates every session associated with the specified user.
+This method is used to force the user to log out, for example in case credentials have been compromised.

+The returned promise resolves when the user has been logged out of all sessions.
+The promise is rejected if the server is not [started](#condictserverprototypestart) or an unexpected database error occurs.

+_**Note:** The name is capitalised as `logOutUser`, not `logoutUser`._

 #### `CondictServer.prototype.deleteUser()`